stormmoredev/bolt-js-framework/README.md

 ```

 ## Getting Started
-The best way to learn StormJS is by going through the guide.
+The best way to learn BoltJS is by going through the guide.
 It covers all the common use cases for modern web applications.

 👉 [Guide & Examples](https://stormmoredev.github.io/storm-js-framework/)